 Fulbright Arctic Initiative

-The first Fulbright Arctic Initiative supported 17 participants over an 18-month period in 2015-2016, coinciding with the United States' chairmanship of the Arctic Council.
-A second Initiative will continue to build networks to produce policy-relevant research starting in 2017.
+The first Fulbright Arctic Initiative successfully sponsored 17 participants over an 18-month period in 2015-2016 that coincided with the United States' chairmanship of the Arctic Council.
+A second Initiative will continue to build networks to produce policy-relevant research starting in spring 2018.
 The participants will be selected through an open, merit-based competition.
 Eligible participants must be from the United States and the other Arctic Council member states - Canada, Denmark, Finland, Iceland, Norway, Sweden and Russia.

-Successful candidates will include scholars or practitioners active in the academic, public or private sectors that demonstrate outstanding qualifications and a record of experience and accomplishment in an area clearly related to one of the designated research themes.
-Applicants must be conducting current research relevant to the program's themes and objectives, be open to exploring and incorporating comparative, interdisciplinary approaches in their investigations, and interested in developing collaborative activities with other Fulbright Arctic Initiative Scholars.
+Successful candidates will include scholars at all career stages, to include applied researchers, professionals, and Indigenous and traditional knowledge experts active in the academic, public or private sectors that demonstrate outstanding qualifications and a record of experience and accomplishment in an area clearly related to one of the designated research themes.
+Applicants must be actively engaged in an area of inquiry relevant to the program's themes and objectives, be open to exploring and incorporating comparative, interdisciplinary approaches in their investigations, and interested in developing collaborative activities with other Fulbright Arctic Scholars.
 Particular consideration will be given to candidates who demonstrate how their research project would involve governments, NGOs, businesses, and local communities.
 Full eligibility information and application materials are available on the website of our partner organization, the Council for International Exchange of Scholars.